Metallic materials and material fatigue

 - Coating thickness, roughness and density determination using reflectometry

-- Simultaneous performance of thermogravimetry (TG) and optionally differential thermal analysis (DTA) or differential scanning calorimetry (DSC)
+- Simultaneous thermogravimetry (TG) and optional differential thermal analysis (DTA) or dynamic differential calorimetry (DSC)

 - Thermomechanical analysis (TMA) to determine the behaviour of materials under mechanical and thermal stress